MingwuZheng/ImFace/README.md

 # fit demo
 python run/fit_one_sample.py [--config file's name]
 ```
-Please modify the `load_path` in config file with your checkpoint's path.
+Please modify the `load_path` in config file with your checkpoint's path and make sure `warp_type` matches the trained model.
 Results can be found in `demo/fit`.

 ## Citation